edi-marc/so_long/README.md

 You can find the original Asset pack [here](/assets/NinjaAdventure.zip)

-If you like this Asset Pack, feel free to support the creator on Patreon: https://www.patreon.com/pixelarchipel
+If you like this Asset Pack, feel free to support the creator on *Patreon*: https://www.patreon.com/pixelarchipel